dansmyers/AI/2-A*_and_Backtracking/Deliverables/2-Satisfaction.md

 - Problems with a high ratio of clauses to variables are likely to have unsatisfiable conflicts and be *overconstrained*.
 The solver quickly prunes the solution space and discovers that there's no satisfying solution.

-- There's a specific ratio at which the transition from "mostly satisfiable" to "mostly unsatistfiable" problems happens.
+- There's a specific ratio at which the transition from "almost always satisfiable" to "almost always unsatistfiable" problems happens.
 We want to determine this ratio through empirical investigation.

 You're going to experimentally investigate the behavior of randomized 3-CNF as a function of the clause-to-variable ratio.
 Along the way, you'll practice using Claude Code to develop a multi-step program where you have to validate correctness at each step.